Brought to you by Senior Research Analyst Wayne Shum

 In the suburbs, prices range from $30,000 in Mt Wellington to $50,000 in Onehunga.
 Before the intensification of these suburbs, carparks were included in the price of the homes and not sold separately.

-Today.
-Carparks are often marketed as optional extras when developments are marketed off plans.
+Today, carparks are often marketed as optional extras when developments are marketed off plans.
 The final price depends on the number of carparks in the apartment complex, the proximity of public transport, and the availability of street parking.

 Conclusion